foo123/Dialect/README.md

-`Dialect` stores a `sql` definition as a `view` and whenever this soft `view` is used, the actual `sql` definition is transparently used underneath (with some care for conflicts and so on).
+`Dialect` stores a `sql` definition as a `view` and whenever this soft `view` is used, the actual `sql` definition is transparently used underneath (with some care for name resolution, selection, re-aliasing, conflicts and so on).

 Soft `Views` are mostly useful for `SELECT` clauses (e.g selecting from a `wordpress` post with associated `meta fields` as if they are one single custom-made table with custom column aliases, this makes code more concise, modular, safer, cleaner and transferable to other DB configurations where indeed a single table can be used and so on)